 1906 – 1934

 One of the earliest Rolls-Royce symbols looked like a traditional four-piece coat of arms.
 At the top left was a picture of the Spirit of Ecstasy.
 The lower right side had two wings associated with Nike, the goddess of victory.
-The rest of the elements belonged to traditional heraldry.
+The remaining elements belonged to traditional heraldry.
 For example, the lions (a symbol of bravery) and the Red Rose of Lancaster (a sign of the County of Lancashire) were taken from the Manchester coat of arms.

 As you know, this is the hometown of Rolls-Royce.
 And the seahorse depicted below on the left personified reliability and power.
 A rectangle occupied the central part of the shield with a monogram of two “R” and the inscription “ROLLS ROYCE.”